snaphat/UnityOnDisableOnlyExtensions/README.md

 }
 ```

 This `OnDisableOnly` method will be invoked only when the instance is disabled, but not when it is destroyed.
-The registration for `OnDisableOnly` events is done automatically during the `Awake` phase of the Unity game loop.
+The registration for `OnDisableOnly` events is done automatically when an instance of a class that extends `MonoBehaviourExtended` is created, i.e., in the `MonoBehaviourExtended` constructor.

 ## Disclaimer